theKashey/react-locky/README.md

  - onEscape, will be triggered when someone will try "escape" the lock.
 See "report" events below
  - noDefault[=false], disables all "default" events
  - events[=defaultEvents], DOM events to manage
  - group[=null], focus group id.
 Locks with the same group will not block each other.
+You may setup groups manually by adding `data-locky-group={name}` attribute anywhere.
  - component[=div], allows to replace HTML tag.
  - className[=null], Locky will forward className to component.
+ - headless[=false], Locky will not create `component`, but will use the first node inside it (groups will probably not work).

 # Default events
  - click: 'report' (will call `onEscape`)